AdaDINO: Context-Adaptive DINO-Distilled Vision Foundation Models for Efficient Open-Vocabulary Edge Inference: Extended Related Work

 \subsection{Always-on Contextual AI on Edge Devices}

+Recent advances in smartphones~\cite{georg2025fsboard}, wearable devices~\cite{abbaspourazad2024largescale}, augmented and virtual reality~\cite{abrash2021creating}, robotics~\cite{goswami2025robopepp}, and autonomous driving~\cite{lin2025hilots} have accelerated the push toward enabling AI on edge devices.
 The emergence of wearable edge platforms is motivating \emph{always-on contextual AI} that can operate continuously under strict power, thermal, and memory constraints.
-As illustrated in Fig.~\ref{fig:motivation}, the system relies on a lightweight \emph{on-device vision foundation model} for real-time perception tasks such as classification, detection, and segmentation, due to recent progress in efficient models on mobile hardware~\cite{Howard2019mobilenetv3, Tan2019efficientnet, Mehta2022mobilevit, Liu2022convnext}.
-These visual representations are aligned with language on-device to support seamless user interaction~\cite{Chen2023blip2, Li2023qformerv2}, while more computationally intensive tasks—such as multimodal reasoning, long-term memory, and access to broad world knowledge—are delegated to a cloud-based multimodal LLM~\cite{Alayrac2022flamingo, Driess2023palmE, Team2023llama2}.
+As illustrated in \mainref{fig:intro_motivation}, the system relies on a lightweight \emph{on-device vision foundation model} for real-time perception tasks such as classification and segmentation, due to recent progress in efficient models on mobile hardware~\cite{Mehta2022mobilevit, Liu2022convnext}.
+These visual representations are aligned with language on-device to support seamless user interaction~\cite{Chen2023blip2, Li2023qformerv2}, while more computationally intensive tasks---such as multimodal reasoning, long-term memory, and access to broad world knowledge---are delegated to a cloud-based multimodal LLM~\cite{Alayrac2022flamingo, Driess2023palmE, Team2023llama2}.
 This distributed edge-cloud design reflects limitations of continuous cloud streaming and aligns with prior work showing that persistent offloading is impractical for wearable devices due to energy constraints~\cite{lane2015deepx, huynh2017edgent, mittal2020survey}.
 Instead, sparse visual summaries and infrequent user queries are transmitted to the cloud, enabling the construction of a personal timeline by memory-augmented multimodal systems~\cite{li2025omniquery, fan2025videoagent}.
 Consequently, the always-on contextual AI requires efficient, multimodal, and text-aware foundation models capable of running on the edge while collaborating seamlessly with stronger cloud-hosted LLMs.